stolostron/rhacm-docs/console/console.md

 ## Automate infrastructure

-Create clusters or bare metal assets, or import existing clusters.
+Create clusters or import existing clusters.
 Scale up or down and delete clusters as needed.
 For more information, see [Managing your clusters with Red Hat Advanced Cluster Management for Kubernetes](manage_cluster/intro.md)

 ## Manage applications (Technology preview)